-Student Educational Rights Checklist Name: Date: √ Educational Rights reflected in the IEP until (FAPE) ends Beginnin g with the IEP to be in effect at age 12, or during the 7 th grade, students have the right to: Be invited to attend and participate in their Individual Education Plan (IEP) meetings.
+Student Educational Rights Checklist Name: Date: Instructions: Place a check in the box if you have used or benefitted from the educational right.
+Check √ Educational Rights Continues to be reflected in the IEP until (FAPE) ends Beginnin g with the IEP to be in effect at age 12, or during the 7 th grade, students have the right to: Be invited to attend and participate in their Individual Education Plan (IEP) meetings.
 X Have needs, preferences, and interests considered in the development of the IEP. Х Be involved in identifying transition services needs.
-X Participate in a discussion about measurable postsecondary goals and other components of the IEP, such as accommodations.
-X Discuss the graduation pathways and diploma designations (Scholar and/or Industry Scholar) in the IEP meeting.
-X Provide input regarding additional people they would like to participate in the development of their IEP.
-X Receive instruction and/or information in self-determination if needed to actively and effectively participate in the IEP meetings and self-advocate.
+X Participate in a discussion about measurable postsecondary goals and other components of the IEP, such as accommodations. Х Discuss the graduation pathways and diploma designations (Scholar and/or Industry Scholar) in the IEP meeting.
+X Provide input regarding additional people they would like to participate in the development of their IEP. Х Receive instruction and/or information in self-determination if needed to actively and effectively participate in the IEP meetings and self-advocate.
 X Receive information at IEP meetings regarding the school district's high school-level transition services, career and technical education (CTE), and collegiate programs available to students with disabilities and how to access these programs; as well as school-based transition programs and programs and services available through Florida's Center for Students with Unique Abilities (FCSUA), the Florida Centers for Independent Living (FL CIL), the Division of Vocational Rehabilitation (VR), the Agency for Persons with Disabilities (APD), and the Division of Blind Services (DBS).
-X Beginnin g with the IEP to be in effect at age 14, or by the first day of high school, students have the right to: Provide input regarding which type of diploma will be pursued and whether the student will work towards a diploma designation (Scholar and/or Industry Scholar). Х Provide input in the development of measurable postsecondary goals based on age- appropriate transition assessments in the areas of education and/or training, employment, including long term career goals, and independent living (if appropriate); and reviewing goals at least annually and updating if needed.
-X Provide input into the IEP process of identifying the transition services and courses of study needed to assist the student in reaching their measurable postsecondary goals based on age-appropriate transition assessment, in each of the needed transition services activity areas. Х Receive information and choose whether to participate in pre-employment transition services (Pre-ETS).
+X Beginnin right to: g with the IEP to be in effect at age 14, or by the first day of high school, students have the Provide input regarding which type of diploma will be pursued and whether the student will work towards a diploma designation (Scholar and/or Industry Scholar). Х Provide input in the development of measurable postsecondary goals based on age- appropriate transition assessments in the areas of education and/or training, employment, including long term career goals, and independent living (if appropriate); and reviewing goals at least annually and updating if needed. Х Provide input into the IEP process of identifying the transition services and courses of study needed to assist the student in reaching their measurable postsecondary goals based on age-appropriate transition assessment, in each of the needed transition services activity areas.
+X Receive information and choose whether to participate in pre-employment transition services (Pre-ETS).
 These services are offered through Vocational Rehabilitation at no expense and include 1) Job-Exploration Counseling, 2) Work Readiness Training, 3) Self-Advocacy Training and Peer Mentoring, 4) Postsecondary Educational Counseling, and 5) Work-Based Learning Experience.
 Information about Vocational Rehabilitation must be provided to students and parents at age 12 or 7 th grade, but Pre-ETS are not available until age 14.
 X Be included in the discussion regarding the process for a student with a disability who meets the requirements for a standard high school diploma to defer receipt of the diploma and continue receiving free appropriate public education (FAPE). Х